 Add the Center Brace

-Stain the Wood Frame
+Stain or Paint the Wood Frame

 Seal the Wood Frame

-Roll Out the Screen Material
+Roll Out the Screen Fabric

 Staple the Screen Material

-Cut the Screen Material
+Trim the Screen

 Mount the Screen Door

-Add a Standoff For the Latch
+Add a Standoff for the Latch